 If the student loan was a Federal Perkins Loan, a death certificate must be provided to the school attended by either a family member or a legal representative to begin the discharge process.
 If it was a Direct Loan or a Federal Family Education Loan, the death certificate must be given to the loan servicer to begin discharge.

 There’s a big misconception that private student loans can’t be discharged in bankruptcy.
-In actuality, you can include private student loans in a bankruptcy.
-Though not all private loans are eligible, some can be wiped out in a bankruptcy, including Chapter 7.
+In actuality, you can include private student loans in bankruptcy.
+Though not all private loans are eligible, some can be wiped out in bankruptcy, including Chapter 7.